 From stem, petal, leaves, color, stamen and pistol, there is so much to consider in the deeper realms of flower meanings.
 Take the time to contemplate the various nuances of “flower-power” in a symbolic perspective.
 You’ll be delighted at every turn.

 As flowers are the actual reproductive systems of plants, most generally flower meanings deal with rebirth.
 But there are a lot more symbolic highlights to flowers and meanings, such as:

 Flowers and Meanings Keywords

 Over the ages humans have devised symbolic languages of flowers, which became popularized in the Victorian era.
 In the 1600’s, Lady Mary Wortley was pivotal in bringing flowers and meanings to the public attention.
 Prior to her research and observations the symbolism of flowers was quite esoteric.

-Floral symbolism varies according to the type of flower, how it is arranged, how many flowers in the arrangements, and combinations of flowers.
+Flower meanings will vary according to the type of bloom, how it is arranged, how many flowers in the arrangements, and combinations of flowers.
 Effectually, a floral bouquet as a gift could have endless symbolic meanings.
 Only someone savvy in the language of flowers and meanings would be able to crack the secret code.

-Further, the Victorian era wasn’t the only phase of intense floral discovery.
-Deeper meanings of flowers were used and interpreted by...
+The Victorian era wasn’t the only phase of intense floral discovery.
+Deeper meanings of flowers were used and interpreted by different resources such as…

 …and many more cultures around the world have their own specialized flower-language.